Skip to content

 This Really Happened

-In a study evaluating the effects of matcha consumption on gut health, thirty-three healthy university students consumed a matcha or placebo drink twice daily for two weeks.
+In a study evaluating the effects of matcha consumption on gut health, 33 healthy university students consumed matcha green tea or a placebo twice daily for 2 weeks.
 There were no changes noted in the frequency of the study participants’ bowel movements.
-Investigators discovered that the individuals who consumed the matcha beverage had an increased amount of beneficial gut bacteria and a decreased amount of harmful gut bacteria found in their feces, when compared with the placebo group.
-The study investigators concluded that matcha green tea consumption may be beneficial for gut maintenance and overall health (from Morishima et al., 2023).
+Investigators discovered that the students who consumed the matcha tea had an increased amount of beneficial gut bacteria and a decreased amount of harmful gut bacteria found in their feces when compared with the placebo group.
+The study investigators concluded that matcha green tea consumption might be beneficial for gut maintenance and overall health (from Morishima et al., 2023).

 Poisoned?
 Get expert help.